Daylight v7 now available

 Extensive metadata support

-Daylight provides comprehensive end-to-end handling of metadata.
-The system reads all the data it can from the headers of your camera and audio files and displays relevant metadata fields in FLUX Manage and the Shots View – and you can also choose to display information on thumbnails in the Scene and Galleries.
+Daylight provides comprehensive end-to-end metadata management.
+The system automatically extracts metadata from camera and audio file headers, and displays the relevant information in Flux Manage and the Shots View.
+Metadata can also be displayed on thumbnails in the Scene and Galleries.

-The Gallery has also adopted the Shots View metadata handling.
-These metadata fields can be combined into complex queries that can be saved as filters, or you can perform a quick text search on-the-fly.
+The Gallery handles metadata the same way.
+Combine metadata fields into complex queries and save them as filters, or perform a quick text search on-the-fly.

 Custom reporting

-Daylight’s extensive metadata handling carries right on over into a sophisticated report generator that includes custom columns, colour accurate thumbnail images and cover pages.
+Daylight’s extensive metadata handling carries on over into a fully-featured report generator that includes custom columns, colour accurate thumbnails and cover pages.
 This means that you can produce a consistent, professional report at the end of every workday.

 Transcoding in post

-Support for sophisticated rescaling, filtering, masking and burn-in operations, alongside Truelight Colour Spaces for accurate colour transforms, means that all of your deliverable requirements can be met by one application.
+Sophisticated rescaling, filtering, masking and burnin operations, alongside Truelight Colour Spaces for accurate colour transforms, mean that all of your deliverable requirements are met by one application.

-Baselight is well regarded for supporting all common RAW camera formats and delivery codecs natively as soon as they are released.
-This is carried across to Daylight, along with user-defined formats and a sophisticated format mapping system that allows resolution, aspect ratio, frame rate and colour space to be freely mixed within a project.
+As well as native format support, Daylight provides for user-defined formats and a sophisticated format mapping system that allows resolution, aspect ratio, frame rate and colour space to be freely mixed within a project.

 Audio sync & playback

-Audio can easily be synced with your camera footage – either automatically using timecode, or semi-automatically using a clap-detector, which pinpoints the exact time in the audio file that the clapper closes.
+Audio can easily be synced with your camera footage — either using timecode in a fully automated process, or semi-automatically with a clap-detector, which pinpoints the exact time in the audio that the clapper closes.

 Sound files that span multiple camera takes are easily handled and waveforms help you to manually adjust sound sync on a per-shot basis.